 Council deals with more than 3000 traffic and parking issues per year.
-While a large part of our work involves discussing and investigating traffic and parking concerns raised by residents, a significant amount of work is also undertaken investigating ways to improve traffic routes, intersections, public transport, bicycle and freight movements.
+Much of our work involves investigating traffic and parking concerns and ways to improve traffic routes, intersections, public transport, bicycle and freight movements.

-As the population of the metropolitan area increases and the density of residential development increases, traffic volumes also rise.
-This traffic increase can be a concern to residents, but there is no easy solution.
-Council can take steps to try to achieve a fairer distribution of traffic around the residential area (by encouraging more use of main roads and less use of narrow residential streets), but it has to be careful that it doesn’t just shift the traffic “problem” to another street.
+As the population and residential development increases, traffic volumes also rise.
+Council can take steps to achieve a fairer distribution of traffic around the residential area by encouraging more use of main roads and less use of narrow residential streets, but this needs to be carefully considered so traffic is not shifted to another street.

-Residents can also be concerned about speeding motorists.
-Council, VicRoads, Victoria Police and the Department of Justice are working together to try and modify the driving behaviour of motorists to improve safety.
+Council, VicRoads, Victoria Police and the Department of Justice work together to try and modify the driving behaviour of motorists to improve safety.

-Requests by residents for measures to reduce speeding and unsafe driving go through an extensive investigation and consultation process.
-The extent of the problem is ascertained and then prioritised against other requests.
-Council provides funding for new traffic measures each year, but the funding is limited.
-As a result, not all requests are approved, and those that are may not be implemented as quickly as residents would like.
+Requests by residents for measures to reduce speeding and unsafe driving are extensively investigated.
+Council provides limited funding for new traffic measures each year, but the funding is limited and as a result, not all requests are approved.
+Approved projects could take more than a year to b implemented.

 Parking issues can also be a concern for our residents, visitors, shoppers, traders, workers and commuters.
-In certain areas such as shopping centres, there are more people wanting to park than spaces available.
-Resolving parking concerns can be difficult at times, particularly balancing the needs of residents, traders, shoppers, etc.
+In our shopping centres, hospitals and railway stations, for example, there are more people wanting to park than spaces available.
+Parking concerns are resolved by trying to balance the needs of everyone who requires space.

-Council has therefore adopted the On-Street Parking Management Framework (download at Related Information) to provide a transparent mechanism that ensures a consistent, equitable and balanced approach to the management of on-street public car parking facilities through the municipality.
-This Framework provides guidance for the introduction of new parking restrictions or the modification of existing conditions where a road safety hazard has been identified, or where parking spaces are in high demand.
+Council has adopted the On-Street Parking Management Framework to ensure consistent, equitable and balanced management of on-street public parking in the municipality.
+It guides the introduction of new parking restrictions or modification of existing conditions where a road safety hazard has been identified, or where parking spaces are in high demand.